-Coordinate your provider’s orientation with key in-house personnel, confirm dates and times of the orientation and that necessary resources are available to properly orient the clinician to your facility.
+Coordinate your provider’s orientation with key in-house personnel, confirm dates and times of the orientation, and make sure necessary resources are available to properly orient the clinician to your facility.
 Include a wrap-up session with your provider to provide an opportunity for questions and confirming next steps.

 Communication is one of the most essential tools for any workplace.
-And by improving your communication and information transfer across your staff, you’ll enable your locum physician to step into your facility and get right to work.
+By improving your communication and information transfer across your staff, you’ll enable your locum tenens physician to step into your facility and get right to work.